Wittnauer: History

-Albert Wittnauer was a Swiss immigrant who arrived in New York City in 1872 at the age of 16.
+Albert Wittnauer was a Swiss immigrant who arrived in New York City in 1872 at the age of 16, and was employed by his brother-in-law, Eugene Robert, an importer of Swiss watches.
 He began working for his brother-in-law, Eugene Robert.
-A sales outlet had already been established in New York in 1858 by M. P S Broz, who was succeeded by Audemars & Schaffuss, then by F. Eugène Robert & Co.
-Robert was an importer of fine Swiss watches.
 Albert Wittnauer felt there was a market in America for a lower priced Swiss made watch.

+Importing Swiss watches got expensive due to the heavy taxes placed on them so Wittnauer came up with an idea for reducing the expense without losing the quality.
+The watches could be produced by a subsidiary of their own in Switzerland or they could assemble the watches domestically.

-The first Wittnauer's watch line was crafted starting from 1880, but Wittnauer brand was formally established in 1885, when Mr. Robert gave the title to Albert Wittnauer under the name The "A. Wittnauer Company".
+The first Wittnauer's watch line was crafted starting from 1880, but the Wittnauer brand was formally established 1888 when Wittnauer took over Eugene Robert’s company and renamed it the "A. Wittnauer Company".
 Wittnauer movements were at the beginning generally made for them by Swiss firms (Revue Thommen and others), while in later years Wittnauer used a number of different sources for their movements.
 The company began as a small family business, catering to the ever-growing world of both scientific and private exploration, which gained them a reputation for use by those who needed reliability: navigators, explorers, and astronomers.

 The A. Wittnauer Co. became further involved with the United States Navy for early tests in the budding fields of aviation and navigation.
 Of the Wittnauer Company and products, horologist Marvin E. Whitney wrote: "No one company has been more involved in the design and production of so many different types of navigational timepieces and been involved in so many history making expeditions...".

-In the following years, Wittnauer Co. steadily grew and moved to New York center.
-During the 20th century it also bought a production plant in Puerto Rico.
-When the last Wittnauer brother died in 1916, Martha Wittnauer became the first woman watchmaker CEO.
+In the following years, Wittnauer Co. steadily grew and moved to the New York center.
+During the 20th century, it also bought a production plant in Puerto Rico.
+When the last Wittnauer brother died in 1916, their sister Martha Wittnauer, became the first woman watchmaker CEO.